 Some say that Wurzburg and wine are inextricably intertwined.
 Well, unquestionably, it is – commercially and tourism-based.

 Do you know that there are also vineyards inside the city of Wurzburg?
 There is!
-Located above them is another reason why Wurzburg is worth visiting: Marienberg Fortress.
+Another reason why Wurzburg is worth visiting is located above them: Marienberg Fortress.

 Marienberg Fortress is another attraction in Wurzburg located on the west bank of River Main.
 The fortress, perched on a hill, overlooks the vineyards, the River Main, and the city center.
 It has a very long history that goes back beyond the middle ages.